Chondroitin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Chondroitin has viscoelastic properties that make it useful for ophthalmic applications.
 Chondroitin sulfate is used as a viscoelastic substance to protect and lubricate cells and tissues during eye surgery, as well as to preserve corneas prior to transplantation.
-In in vitro corneal organ cultures, chondroitin sulfate inhibited the adhesion of Candida albicans.
+In corneal organ culture in vitro, chondroitin sulfate inhibited the adhesion of Candida albicans.

 Usages associés